-Since we accepted this put right from UBS, we intend to sell these securities at par to UBS commencing in June 2010 and therefore do not possess the intent to hold these securities for a period of time sufficient to allow for any anticipated recovery in fair value.
-The cumulative impairment related to these securities of \$1.2 million was therefore considered to be other-than-temporary and has been charged to operations.
+Since we accepted this put right from UBS, we intend to sell these auction-rate securities at par to UBS commencing in June 2010.
+These securities have been reclassified as trading securities and the cumulative impairment related to these auction-rate securities of \$0.9 million is therefore considered to be other-than-temporary in accordance with the provisions of FSP No. FAS 115-2 and FAS 124-2.
+The impairment related to these securities has been recorded in other income (expense) in the Consolidated Statement of Operations.

 Having accepted UBS' rights offering, we valued the put right at fair value, which was estimated to be equal to the par value of the auction-rate securities less their fair value as determined by management.
-The value of the put right was \$1.2 million, the effect of which has been recorded by the Company in other income in the Consolidated Statement of Operations.
+The value of the put right was \$0.9 million, the effect of which has been recorded by the Company in other income in the Consolidated Statement of Operations.
 The UBS rights offering is being accounted for as a fair-value instrument under SFAS No. 159 and as such, all future changes in the fair value of these instruments will be recognized in other income (expense) in the Consolidated Statement of Operations.

-For the remaining auction-rate securities for which the rights offering (described above) does not apply, and which have a face value of \$20.6 million, management concluded that as of March 31, 2009, the cumulative impairment was temporary based on the following analysis:
+For the remaining auction-rate securities for which the rights offering (described above) does not apply, and which have a face value of \$20.6 million, management concluded that as of June 30, 2009, the cumulative impairment was temporary based on the following analysis: